g-wenzel/mail-to-dokuwiki/README.md

 # Mail to Dokuwiki

-Mail to Dokuwiki is a PHP script that creates a new Dokuwiki page from matching emails. it is a customized variant of https://github.com/kelvinq/mail-to-dokuwiki - mainly with features removed that I do not need.
+Mail to Dokuwiki is a PHP script that creates a new Dokuwiki page from matching emails.
+It is a customized variant of https://github.com/kelvinq/mail-to-dokuwiki - mainly with features removed that I do not need.
 Unread emails will be pulled from an IMAP-Mailbox and a Dokuwiki-page with their text content and attachments will be created.
 You will need to specify an IMAP email box for the script to check.

 Mail to Dokuwiki processes your content according to the format of your subject line -